 - Join me on Twitter, Facebook, LinkedIn, and Instagram.

 Originally from rural South Dakota, I live in Milwaukee, Wisconsin, where I write fiction and non-fiction, blog here and at Psychology Today, change water for my rappin’ betta fish (Marshall), read in my comfy chair, listen to hip-hop and other music (currently the Hamilton soundtrack over and over and over, like I’m running out of time), and feed the squirrels.
+For several years I taught technical writing, humanities courses, and creative thinking at Milwaukee School of Engineering.

 I am a professional freelance book indexer of hundreds of titles (read my indexing-related short story, “See Also,” published in the Spring 2012 issue of The Adirondack Review).
 This year I made the transition to working for myself full-time.
 I’m a good boss.